sgpn1697/Automate-the-boring-stuff-with-Python/README.md

-# Projects created with the book Automate the boring stuff with Pyton.
+# Projects created with the book Automate the boring stuff with Python.